AI

 The contract you sign today is just the start.

 Regular performance review.
-Studies on vendor management show companies that track AI vendor performance quarterly spot problems early and maintain leverage.
+Companies that track AI vendor performance quarterly spot problems early and maintain leverage.
+84% of respondents report AI costs are eroding gross margins by more than 6%, with more than a quarter seeing hits of 16% or more.
 Monitor accuracy metrics, cost per result, and actual business value delivered.
 Use this data when renegotiating.

 Usage tracking systems.
 You cannot optimize what you do not measure.
 Track which teams use which AI features, what consumption patterns look like, and where costs concentrate.
 This reveals where you are overpaying for unused capacity or underprovisioned for critical use cases.